Unblend.me, HIPAA & PHI: A Secure Digital Space for Your Internal Family

 Unblend between sessions Start free

-Internal Family Systems work, held in a HIPAA-compliant space — for the days between therapy.
-Read the overview, see how Unblend compares to other mental health apps, and explore the full IFS research library below.
+Internal Family Systems in a HIPAA-aware rhythm for the week between sessions.
+Read the overview, then see how Unblend compares to other AI mental health apps for IFS.

 New guide

-See how Unblend differs from generic AI therapy chatbots and why Parts Cards, voice support, and unblending prompts matter for IFS work.
+How Unblend differs from generic AI therapy chat — Parts Cards, voice check-ins, and unblending prompts built for IFS language.

 Start here